Kong/docs.konghq.com/app/konnect/vitals/generate-reports.md

 -------|------------|------------
 Total traffic | Service, route, application | Total number of API calls within the selected time frame.
 Total traffic by status code | Service, route, application | Number of API calls grouped by status code.
-Total traffic by service | Route, application | Number of API calls filtered by services or service versions, and grouped by service.
+Total traffic by service | Route, application | Number of API calls filtered by services or service versions and grouped by service.
 Total traffic by route | Service, application | Number of API calls grouped by route.
 Total traffic by application | Service, route | Number of API calls grouped by application.